-The tissue pathways published by the Royal College of Pathologists (RCPath) are guidelines that should assist pathologists in providing a high standard of care for patients.
+The tissue pathways published by The Royal College of Pathologists (RCPath) are guidelines that should assist pathologists in providing a high standard of care for patients.
 Guidelines are systematically developed statements to assist the decisions of practitioners and patients about appropriate healthcare for specific clinical circumstances and are based on the best available evidence at the time the document was prepared.
-This guideline has been developed to cover most common circumstances.
-However, we recognise that guidelines cannot anticipate every pathological specimen type and clinical scenario.
-Occasional variation from the practice recommended in this guideline may therefore be required to report a specimen in a way that maximises benefit to the patient.
+It may be necessary or even desirable to depart from the guidelines in the interests of specific patients and special circumstances.
+The clinical risk of departing from the guidelines should be carefully considered by the reporting pathologist; it is best practice to document any deviation.